philipdelorenzo/aws-basic-setup/iac/README.md

 # AWS IAC

-This is the IaC directory for all provisioning required for the Helium API Client application.
+This is the IaC directory for all provisioning required for the AWS VPC, Network, etc..

 ## STOP!